AntMan-opensource/AntMan-opensource.github.io/README.md

   - We then used these original vulnerability patches as inputs to detect RVs by the existing RVD approaches and AntMan.
 After sample confirmation and expansion, we finally gathered 813 positive and 260 negative [samples](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/generality_dataset.xlsx) with Cohen’s Kappa coefficient of [0.958](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/generality_confirmation_mark.xlsx) and [0.969](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/generality_expansion_mark.xlsx), respectively.

+- **General-Purpose Vulnerability Detection Approach Selection.**

+  - **Traditional approaches:** As traditional vulnerability detection approaches such as FlawFinder and Checkmarx have shown low performance in [FIRE](https://www.usenix.org/system/files/usenixsecurity24-feng-siyue_1.pdf), we excluded them from our generality evaluation.
-- **General-Purpose Vulnerability Detection Approach Selection.** We selected two state-of-the-art learning-based vulnerability detection approaches in our generality evaluation:
+  - **Learning-based approaches**: We selected two state-of-the-art learning-based vulnerability detection approaches in our generality evaluation:

-  - **SySeVR:**  we cloned the open-source code of [SySeVR](https://github.com/SySeVR/SySeVR), following the [instructions](https://github.com/SySeVR/SySeVR/blob/master/README.md) and the [paper](https://arxiv.org/abs/1807.06756) to reproduce it.
+    - **SySeVR:** We cloned the open-source code of [SySeVR](https://github.com/SySeVR/SySeVR), following the [instructions](https://github.com/SySeVR/SySeVR/blob/master/README.md) and the [paper](https://arxiv.org/abs/1807.06756) to reproduce it.
-  - **DeepDFA:**we cloned the open-source code of [DeepDFA](https://github.com/ISU-PAAL/DeepDFA), following the [instructions](https://github.com/ISU-PAAL/DeepDFA/blob/master/README.md) and the [paper](https://github.com/ISU-PAAL/DeepDFA/blob/master/paper.pdf) to reproduce it.
+    - **DeepDFA:** We cloned the open-source code of [DeepDFA](https://github.com/ISU-PAAL/DeepDFA), following the [instructions](https://github.com/ISU-PAAL/DeepDFA/blob/master/README.md) and the [paper](https://github.com/ISU-PAAL/DeepDFA/blob/master/paper.pdf) to reproduce it.

   We trained the models on our ground truth dataset, and assessed their performance on our new dataset as the testing dataset.